Jrive204/node-api-challenge/README.md

 - [ ] How can we partition our application into sub-applications?

-Using express.router we can create sub-app which provides alot of flexibility.
+Using express.router we can create sub-app which provides a lot of flexibility.

 ## Minimum Viable Product